sogaiu/alc.index-defs/README.md

 ## Notes

 Tree-sitter looks promising, especially from the perspective of indexing speed -- both initial and incremental updtaing.

+## Known Issues

+* Indexing code bases that use versions of Clojure <= 1.8 may not work.
+Current work-around is to invoke the code from a directory (sibling, likely safest) with no Clojure code in it and use the `:proj-dir` option to specify the target for indexing.

 ## Related